PanelRegression#

 • unit_fe_variable (str) – Column name for the unit identifier (e.g., “state”, “id”, “country”).

-• time_fe_variable (str, optional) – Column name for the time identifier (e.g., “year”, “wave”, “period”).
+• time_fe_variable (str | None) – Column name for the time identifier (e.g., “year”, “wave”, “period”).
 If provided, time fixed effects will be included.
 Default is None.

-• fe_method ({"dummies", "within"}, default="dummies") –
+• fe_method (Literal['dummies', 'demeaned']) –

-Method for handling fixed effects: - “dummies”: Use dummy variables (C(unit) in formula).
-Gets individual
+Method for handling fixed effects: - “dummies”: Use unpooled dummy-variable fixed effects

-unit effect estimates but creates N-1 dummy columns.
+(C(unit)/C(time) in formula).
+Gets individual unit effect estimates but creates N-1 dummy columns.
 Best for small N.

-• ”within”: Use within transformation (demeaning).
+• ”demeaned”: Use demeaned (de-meaned) transformation.
 Scales to large N but doesn’t directly estimate individual unit effects.

-• model (PyMCModel or RegressorMixin, optional) – A PyMC (Bayesian) or sklearn (OLS) model.
+• model (PyMCModel | RegressorMixin | None) – A PyMC (Bayesian) or sklearn (OLS) model.
 If None, a model must be provided.

 n_units#